HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf229.md

     - [Using HCL DX APIs in HCL Volt MX Foundry](../../extend_dx/integration/mx/example/integrate_dx_api_mx.md)
     - [Integrating Volt MX data and applications into HCL DX](../../extend_dx/integration/mx/example/integrate_mx_data_to_dx.md)
     - [Deploying HCL Volt MX portlets into HCL DX](../../extend_dx/integration/mx/example/integrate_mx_portlet_to_dx.md)

-### Notice of deprecation of the CKEditor Rich Text Editor

-=== "Containers"
-    The CKEditor Rich Text Editor component in HCL DX will be deprecated on August 05, 2025 and will reach End of Support (EOS) on August 04, 2026.
-For more information, refer to [Deprecated features](../deprecated_features.md).

 ### Notice of deprecation of non-OCI-based registry for Harbor Helm chart repository